truenas/documentation/content/SCALE/SCALECLIReference/System/CLITunable.md

 ## Tunable Namespace

-The **tunable** namespace has 6 commands, and is based on tuned settings functions found in the SCALE API and web UI.
+The **tunable** namespace has six commands, and is based on tuned settings functions found in the SCALE API and web UI.
 It provides access to tunable configuration methods through the **tunable** namespace commands.

 ## Tunable Commands